-Most patch based image denoising methods can be summarized in one paradigm, which unites the transform thresholding method and a Markovian Bayesian estimation.
-This unification is complete when the patch space is assumed to be a Gaussian mixture.
-Each Gaussian is associated with its orthonormal basis of patch eigenvectors.
-Thus, transform thresholding (or a Wiener filter) are made on these local orthogonal bases.
+There seems to be currently only one image denoising paradigm, which generalizes and unites the transform thresholding method with a Markovian Bayesian estimation theory.
+This unification is complete when the patch space is assumed to be a Gaussian mixture, each Gaussian implicitly giving a different adapted patch orthonormal basis.

-This method seems to be almost optimal.
-It yields satisfactory results for an interval of standard deviations ranging from 5 to 40.
+This method is almost optimal, and denoises satisfactorily images for an interval of standard deviations of 5 to 40.
 (These figures are valid for current image formats, with range in [0, 255]).
-Small noise (below 5) and large noise (above 50) are largely unexplored.
+Thin noises (below 5) and large noises (above 50) are largely unexplored.
 They may require new tools or a different theory.
 Are they important?
-The answer is yes, because for several applications, such as photogrammetry and stereovision, the precision varies inversely with the SNR.
-Thus, even with good quality stereo pairs, it is relevant to remove even more noise.
-For high noise, near optimal denoising can be obtained by applying a global Wiener filter using the second order statistics of the image.
-Nevertheless, all existing filters produce too many artifacts for large noise.
+The answer is yes, because for several applications, for example photogrammetry and stereovision, the precision varies like the inverse of the SNR.
+Thus, even with good quality stereo pairs, it is relevant to decrease the noise level.
+As for large noises, it may be argued that the only thing that really matters is the second order statistics of natural images, and one can obtain near optimal denosing by a global Wiener filter.
+But all existing filters leave behind too many artifacts and must be reconsidered for high noise.

-The multiscale aspect of denoising has been explored only on three dyadic scales (since most patch methods use $8 \times 8$ patches).
-It may be insufficient.
-The success of denoising methods suggests that the statistical exploration of images has been slightly advancing.
-The exploration of the huge "patch space" is only starting.
-Its structure remains widely unknown, and we know little of its geometry.
-Its representation by a sum of Gaussians, or by a Gaussian scale mixture, is only a first rough approximation.
+The multiscale aspect of denoising is explored only on three dyadic scales (since most patch methods use 8×8 patches), which may be insufficient.
+The success of denoising methods is only one step forward in the statistical exploration of images, and in particular in the exploration of the huge "patch space".
+Its structure remains widely unknown, and we ignore its geometry.
+There is little doubt that it is not just a sum of Gaussians, or a Gaussian scale mixture.

-Are image denoising algorithms close to achieving their optimal bounds?
-On the ranges of noise that we have tested, the image visual improvement obtained by state of the art denoising methods is undeniable and sometimes spectacular.
-On movies, which are much more redundant, this effect is even more impressive.
-Can we deduce from the arguments developed in [92] and [32] that the current methods are close to optimality?
-In these papers optimal bounds for all patch-based methods are proposed.
-Nevertheless, a closer examination shows that the existing methods are probably farther away from optimality than explained in these papers.
-Indeed, for example, all state of the art patch-based methods use the aggregation step, which doubles the size of the neighborhood effectively used.
-Thus, in a fair comparison, the shotgun Bayesian estimate [92] should use $16 \times 16$ patches.
-We might be facing here a dimensionality curse.
+Last but not least, are image denoising algorithms close to achieve their optimal bounds?
+In our opinion, on the ranges of noise that we have tested, the image visual improvement obtained by state of the art denoising methods is undeniable.
+It is even spectacular.
+On movies, which are much more redundant, this effect is still more impressive.
+Nevertheless, can we take the arguments developed in [92] and [32] and conclude that the current methods are almost optimal?
+The arguments given in favor of this view in [92] are very interesting, because they give a method to estimate the optimal bounds for all patch-based methods.
+Nevertheless, a closer examination shows that the existing methods are probably farther away from optimality than explained in this paper.
+Indeed, all state of the art patch-based methods use the aggregation step which doubles the size of the neighborhood effectively used in the estimation.
+It follows that their comparison to the shotgun Bayesian estimate using only the knowledge of each given patch to denoise it, is unfair to shotgun NL-means.
+A fair comparison would be obtained by applying a shotgun NL-means to larger patches, namely 16×16 .
+The question is whether this is possible, or if we face a dimensionality curse.